Advice Complexity of Adaptive Priority Algorithms: Hardness Results Using Templates

-We know from Theorem~\ref{thm:2sgkh-lb} that for any $\epsilon \in (0, 1/2]$, any online algorithm with advice length less than $(1-H(\epsilon))n$ makes at least $\epsilon n$ mistakes on 2-SGKH.
-Since we want to lower-bound the performance ratio of $\ALG$, and since a ratio larger than one decreases when increasing the numerator and denominator by equal quantities, we can assume that when $\ALG$ answers correctly, it is on the gadget with the larger $\OPT$-value, $G^r$.
+We know from Theorem~\ref{thm:2sgkh-lb} that for any $\epsilon \in \EPSINT$, any online algorithm using fewer than $(1-H(\epsilon))n$ advice bits makes at least $\epsilon n$ mistakes on 2-SGKH.
+Since we want to lower-bound the approximation ratio of $\ALG$, and since a ratio larger than one decreases when increasing the numerator and denominator by equal quantities, we can assume that when $\ALG$ answers correctly, it is on the gadget pattern pair with the larger $\OPT$-value, $G^r$.
 For the same reason, we can assume that the ``at least $\epsilon n$'' incorrect answers are in fact exactly $\epsilon n$, since classifying some of the incorrect answers as correct just lowers the ratio.
-For the incorrect answers, assume that the gadget $G^a$ is presented $w$ times, and, thus, the gadget, $G^r$, $\epsilon n - w$ times.
+For the incorrect answers, assume that the gadget pattern $G^a$ is presented $w$ times, and, thus, the gadget pattern, $G^r$, $\epsilon n - w$ times.